VTI ETF Review: Vanguard Total Stock Market Index Fund ETF

 Why VTI ETF Is So Popular

-1. One-Stop-Shop for U.S. Stocks: Instead of buying a large-cap fund plus a small-cap fund, or selecting individual names, you can just pick VTI.
-That’s an unbeatable convenience.
+1. One-Stop-Shop for U.S. Stocks: Instead of buying a large-cap fund plus a small-cap fund, or selecting individual names, an investor can use VTI as a single domestic equity sleeve.

-4. Accessibility: You can buy or sell shares throughout the trading day, just like a stock, making it more flexible than traditional mutual funds.
+4. Accessibility: Shares can be bought and sold throughout the trading day, just like a stock, making it more flexible than traditional mutual funds.

 illustration capturing the composition of the VTI ETF showcasing its broad market representation with a vibrant pie chart and sector breakdowns